the-events-calendar/tribe-common/docs/index.md

 ### Caching
 - [Key-Value Cache API](./key-value-cache.md) - Unified caching interface that uses object caching when available, falling back to a custom database table for persistent storage.
+- [JSON Packer API](./json-packer.md) - Safe representation of any PHP value as a JSON string.